 Photo tools are inexpensive

-…and fast to produce
+Fast to produce

-Photochemical machining or Chemical Etching has the ability to produce complex geometries within very strict tolerances and the good news is that increased part complexity is very rarely a cost driver.
+Photochemical Machining or Chemical Etching has the ability to produce complex geometries within very strict tolerances, and the good news is that increased part complexity is very rarely a cost driver.